-Table of Content
+Table of Contents

 Why Do You Need a Universal ID?

-With cookie-syncing, they lose a percentage of data that could have helped them in audience recognition, and generate more revenue and better ROI.
+With cookie-syncing, they lose a percentage of data that could have helped them in audience recognition and generate more revenue and better ROI.
 Besides the loss in audience recognition, two more reasons raised the concern over cookie-syncing:

 And this concept has given rise to Universal IDs.

-– Jordan Mitchell, CEO, DigiTrust.
+– Jordan Mitchell, CEO, DigiTrust

-What is a Universal ID?
+What Is a Universal ID?

 Publishers and advertisers can display the right ads, while consumers will not find irrelevant ads on a web page.
-SSPs don’t have to pay to another network for data-syncing and storage, whereas DSPs can participate in the auction more often and hit the goals of an advertiser’s ad campaign.
+SSPs don’t have to pay another network for data-syncing and storage, whereas DSPs can participate in the auction more often and hit the goals of an advertiser’s ad campaign.
 And, for a data provider, you get better match rates between the SSPs and DSPs.
 Sounds like one solution to all problems?
 Yes, it is.

 Are Universal IDs and First-Party Data the Same?